Royal Batavian Society of Arts and Sciences: Museum collections

-The surge of collection was not always beneficial to the Batavian Society of Arts and Sciences since it meant an increase in maintenance cost and storage space.
+The surge in collection was not always beneficial to the Batavian Society of Arts and Sciences since it meant an increase in maintenance costs and storage space.
 To reduce its collections, therefore, in 1843 part of the zoology collection was sent out to the Ethnology Museum in Leiden, while the rest was auctioned.
 In 1850, the geological and mineralogy collection was sent to the newly established Physics Association.

 In 1855, a law regarding Treasure Discovery was enacted; stipulating that all archaeological findings in the Indies had to be reported to the government, and the Batavian Society museum might buy it at the price according to an appropriate appraisal.

-By mid-19th century, the Batavian Society museum building in Harmoni was also considered insufficient to store and exhibit the growing collection.
-Although the plan to build a new museum has been conceived since 1836, it was not until 1862 the new museum finally came into reality.
-With the patronage of King Willem III, the colonial government built a new building on the present location of National Museum at Jalan Merdeka Barat 12.
-The original building was built in Greek Neoclassical architecture, and originally it has no second floor.
+By the mid-19th century, the Batavian Society museum building in Harmoni was also considered insufficient to store and exhibit the growing collection.
+Although the plan to build a new museum had been conceived in 1836, it was not until 1862 that the new museum finally came into reality.
+With the patronage of King Willem III, the colonial government built a new building on the present location of the National Museum at Jalan Merdeka Barat 12.
+The original building was built in Greek Neoclassical architecture, and originally it had no second floor.

-The museum acquired its collection through many ways, among others were through scientific expeditions, archaeological sites, acquisition of private collections, gifts from distinguished patrons, objects donated by religious missions; such as ethnological artifacts acquired by Christian Zending and Catholic Missions, and also treasures acquired — or looted to be exact — from a number of military expeditions led by Dutch East Indies military throughout the archipelago against indigenous kingdoms and polities.
-Treasures, among others from Aceh, Lombok and Bali acquired through the military expeditions led by the Dutch colonial government, also made it to the collection of Batavian Society and Leiden Museum.
+The museum acquired its collection in many ways, among others through scientific expeditions, archaeological sites, acquisition of private collections, gifts from distinguished patrons, objects donated by religious missions; such as ethnological artifacts acquired by Christian Zending and Catholic Missions, and also treasures acquired — or looted to be exact — from several military expeditions led by Dutch East Indies military throughout the archipelago against indigenous kingdoms and polities.
+Treasures, among others from Aceh, Lombok, and Bali acquired through the military expeditions led by the Dutch colonial government, also made it to the collection of the Batavian Society and Leiden Museum.

 Other institutions established by the society

 The society made the plans for the Hortus Botanicus Bogoriense in Bogor in 1817.
-The Zoological Museum of Bogor (Museum Zoologicum Bogorinse) was established by the Batavia Society of Art and Science in Bogor, Indonesia in 1894.
+The Zoological Museum of Bogor (Museum Zoologicum Bogorinse) was established by the Batavia Society of Arts and Sciences in Bogor, Indonesia in 1894.
 The Bibliotheca Bogoriense (Bogor Library) made Bogor into an important center of biological science.